mohammedyounus236/flexbox-excercise/README.md

-# Web Template
+# Flexbox Excercise

-This is a basic web template for creating websites.
-After cloning this to local computer, remember to change the origin with $ git remote set-url origin ...
+This is an excercise to help learn the basic CSS properties and values for flexbox.